AndersDeath/holy-theory/content/algorithms/quick-sort.md

 Select a pivot.
 It might be any element at random, the first or last element, middle one.

 **Step 2:**
 Partition the array around the pivot element.
-Move all the elements < pivot to the left of the pivot and move all elements >= pivot to the pivot’s right
+Move all the elements that less than pivot to the left of the it and move all elements that more or equal to the right side.

 **Step 3:**
 After Step 2, the pivot element is in its correct position